Dates: Apply by 23rd January 2019

 Please complete an application form, available on the School Website or contact Ms. Janet Ndiho on HRDirector@turimail.co.ke or Tel +254 (0) 734288501.

 St Andrew’s School, Turi, is highly respected in Kenya and regarded as one of the leading international schools in East Africa.
 Numbering approximately 570 pupils, it comprises two semi-autonomous Schools: a Preparatory School of 240 pupils between the ages of 3 and 13 and a Senior School of 330 pupils between the ages of 13 and 18.
 It is coeducational and the majority of pupils are boarders.
 The School sees its overall aim as encouraging young men and women to ‘live and lead with integrity’.

-The School aims to provide a world class education, with outstanding teaching and learning central to its vision of creating leaders that will change their country, continent and the world for good.
+The Senior School was founded in 1988, and is a member of COBIS and a global member of Round Square.
+It aims to provide a world class education, with outstanding teaching and learning central to its vision of creating leaders that will change their country, continent and the world for good.